 Sprinkle with the daily essentials

-Since a baby sprinkle doesn't have the formality of a baby shower, it isn't necessary to go all out when compiling the guest list, decorating, catering, providing entertainment and offering baby shower favors.
-A coed celebration with children is perfectly acceptable in the case of a sprinkle, so that the expecting mom's husband and child/children can be there, too.
+Ask Mom what she needs and who she wants to invite.
+When you’re throwing a sprinkle, you have a great opportunity to let her set the tone.
+Since a baby sprinkle doesn’t have the formality of a baby shower, it isn’t necessary to go all out when compiling the guest list, decorating, catering, providing entertainment and offering baby shower favors.
+A coed celebration with children is perfectly acceptable in the case of a sprinkle, so the expecting mom’s husband and child/children can be there, too.

 What’s a shower without games?